amarmer/Class-Quasi-Template/README.md

 }
 ```

-`class quasi-template` doesn't seem to be useful.<br/>
-But there is probably one case where it could be usefull - when it is used with lambda function:
+`class quasi-template` doesn't seem to be useful, except probably one case - when it is used with lambda function:

 ```C++
 void Foo() {